Andy4495/Energia-MultiTasking/README.md

 The example sketches are available from the `File->Examples->Energia-MultiTasking` menu.

+## Documentation

+The Energia website has an [overview][6] for using multi-tasking, and [tutorials][7] for several of the example sketches (scroll down to *8.
+MultiTasking*).

+In case the Energia website goes offline, the overview and tutorial files are also available in the [`extras/docs`][8] directory in this repository.
+These files are also available in the [energia.nu][9] GitHub repo which contains the source files for the energia.nu website.

 ## License

 Some of the files are copyright (c) Rei Vilo and licensed per [CC = BY SA NC][4].